SarthakeChoudhary/Bidirectional-Search-Using-MM-and-MM0/README.md

 Python 2

 # How to run:
-Navigate to to the search folder of Bidirectional_Search and enter the following commands:
+Navigate to the search folder of Bidirectional_Search and enter the following commands:
 The code can be tested for different maze size namely: tiny, medium and big

 ## To check the results for 0% complexity: